duddelito/todolist/README.md

 ##Backend
 Just as an "easy" solution the backend stores the todos in a json file.
 Obviously it might have been a better idea to use a database for a real app, but just to be able to save down some data and to have some fun playing with Node.js a bit.

+### API documentation
+- /todo/get (GET) - returns an array containing 3 array lists with items
+- /todo/add (POST) - expects a new todo item(object) to be posted in looking like this:
+/todo/edit

+`{id: '0', dueDate: '2021-11-10', title: 'Item 0', description: 'Item 0'}`
+- /todo/edit (PUT) - expects an object in the same way as add
+- /todo/delete (DELETE) - expects an object in the same way as add

 ##Frontend
 The todos are sortable using react beautiful dnd, and so the app is quite inspired by trello which I like to use.